Golden opening Rules

 Connecting your rooks is considered the final step in completing your opening.
 After you've developed your minor pieces, carefully move your queen off the back rank to connect the rooks.
 This allows them to work together more effectively, gaining power to control open files and support your other pieces.
 Be mindful not to rush with the queen, placing her on a square that offers flexibility and safety.

-Thank you for joining us on this journey into chess openings!
 Remember, practicing these principles will help you play better right from the start.

 A picture of a large street advertisement: Hello Stranger